noriban/coder-rust-template/README.md

 If you are logged into your Coder instance, you can run `coder template create`.
 It will ask you to confirm, if all went well, you've got the template installed!
 Go onto your instance's dashboard, and click `Templates`.
 Open up your new template, and click `Settings`.
 Configure it as you need.

 You should have a template ready to use!

+## Contributing

+There are multiple ways you can help:

+ - The README needs better instructions to be more clear
+ - More distros can be added
+ - GitLab CI/CD needs to be set up
+ - Docker images may need some extra packages